Do you want to talk with others about climate change, but you’re not quite sure how?

 Does it work over Zoom / online?
 Yes!
 We’ve got paper copies of the leaflet if you are meeting face-to-face and a pdf version for you to meet over Zoom.
 If you are meeting online, you might want to use the online survey to do the rankings onscreen during Activity 3 and Activity 4.

 Is it suitable for children?
 Older children and teenagers would be fine, but not little ones.
-It would work for older Scouts and Guides, although you might want to take longer/shorter over some of the exercises.
+It would work for older youth groups, guides or scouts, although you might want to take longer/shorter over some of the exercises.

 How long does a Climate Conversation take?
 We’ve planned it to last around 2 hours.